Electric Kiwi Review - Prices, Discounts, Deals, Tariffs and Fees

 - Electric Kiwi requires that customers have a Smart Meter installed.
 You can further verify if Electric Kiwi provides service to your home by entering your address on their website.

-- All Electric Kiwi’s plans have time-of-use pricing, which means there are different rates for energy used during peak or off-peak times
+- Two out of three of Electric Kiwi’s plans have time-of-use pricing, which means there are different rates for energy used during peak or off-peak times

 - Electric Kiwi offers a choice of plans - our research shows the comparison of their plans against the rest of the market